Service Intervals

 No. Of Intervals To Create In this field you can enter how many intervals shall be created.

-You have created a default service interval for a service item model.
+You have successfully created a default service interval for a service item model.

-This section describes how to create a service order for an outstanding service interval.
-The following description assumes that you have already set up a standard service code and a due service interval.
+This section describes how to create a service order for a due service interval.
+The following description assumes that you have already set up a standard service code and have defined a service interval that is now due.

 Note

-• The page Service Intervals is displayed.
-Outstanding service intervals are highlighted in red.
+• The Service Intervals page is displayed.
+Due service intervals are highlighted in red.

 • Select the outstanding service interval.

-• To create a service order for the service interval, select Home > Create Service Order from the menu bar.
+• To create a service order for the service interval, click on Home > Create Service Order in the menu bar.

-• The window Service Order Types is displayed.
+• The Service Order Types page is displayed.
 Select a service order type for the service order that is to be created.

 This section describes how to remove the link between a service interval and a service order.